 The second employment-based preference category, EB-2, includes foreign nationals who are members of the professions holding advanced degrees or foreign equivalent, and foreign nationals of exceptional ability.
 To qualify for the advanced degree, the position must require such a degree and the person must possess the degree or equivalent in education and experience.
 A person can have a Master’s or higher degree in the field or, alternatively, a Bachelor’s degree plus five years of applicable experience.
 Foreign nationals who have exceptional ability in the arts, sciences, or business who will substantially benefit the United States may also qualify for the EB-2 category.

 The third employment-based preference category, EB-3, includes professionals, skilled workers and other workers.
-Professionals are workers who are members of a profession.
 The skilled worker category is for a position that requires at least two years of training or work experience.
 Those workers with less than two years of training and work experience may qualify in the “other worker” category.

 Congress created these provisions in the INA to provide businesses with a larger applicant pool while also helping the United States economy grow.
 The INA and associated regulations reflect the preference for experienced workers that are unavailable in the United States applicant pool.
-In some instances, an employer must first determine that qualified United States citizens or permanent residents are not available.
+In some instances, an employer must first determine that qualified United States citizens or permanent residents are not currently available for the terms offered.
 This means that hiring a foreign worker must not negatively impact American jobs by saturating the market.
 A skilled lawyer in Michigan could help a business determine which immigration visas they could petition for when hiring foreign employees.

 Employers should consider seeking the assistance of a business immigration attorney in Michigan to help with the application process.
 USCIS will deny petitions that fail to meet the eligibility requirements.
 Our experienced legal team can assist with the process, and pragmatically respond to any DOL or USCIS inquiries.
 Late or inadequate responses to agency requests may delay administrative processing time and could result in a denial.